 Lees Summit Mortgage, Broker, Loan Officer

-A mortgage broker is a person or company that is an independent agent for the mortgage loan borrower as well as the lender.
-A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-A mortgage broker will consider your finances to find out which lender is the best fit for your loan needs.
-You give your application to your broker, who submits it to various lenders.
-Your mortgage broker then assists your work with the lender of choice until closing.
-The borrower gives a commission to the broker at closing.
+A mortgage broker is a person or firm that serves as an independent agent for the mortgage loan borrower as well as the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+You partner with a mortgage broker to examine your financial circumstance and find the lender who has the right loan program for you.
+You deliver your loan application to your broker, who offers it to one or more lenders.
+Your mortgage broker then assists your work with the lender chosen until closing.
+The borrower pays a commission to the broker when the loan closes.